vnetcon/jdbc-rest/README.md

 All data is treated as stings.
 If you need to insert/update data in different data type you need to put the parameter into database function that will do the conversion.
 insert into table a (a, b) values ('{r_a}', to_number('{r_b}') --[json]

-## Screenshots
-Below is a screenshot of DBeqver executing sql statements

 ![jdbc-json-dbeaver](http://vnetcon.s3-website-eu-west-1.amazonaws.com/img/jdbc-json-dbeaverx.png)